aksommerville/queenofclocks/README.md

 - - [x] How to communicate with the hero?
 It's important that riding platforms operate smoothly.
 - [ ] Pushable blocks. (are we doing that?)
 - [x] Timed flamethrowers.
+- [ ] Motion-activated anti-burglar laser.
+Esp to give you a reason to direct fryguy's movement.
+- [ ] Flammable blocks that when fryguy encounters one, he farts fire on it.
 - [ ] Other moving hazards.
 Chainsaw on wheels, etc.
 - [ ] Conveyor belts.
 - [x] Soulballs.